-- Criterion A - Stressor - exposure to a real threat of death, injury, or sexual violence in one of the following ways: direct exposure to or witnessing the trauma, knowledge of the traumatic event by close persons, or indirect exposure to the details of the trauma experienced

-- Criterion B - intrusion symptoms - recurrent, intrusive thoughts and nightmares related to the past event, dissociative reactions in which symptoms of re-experiencing the traumatic situation may occur, persistent and intense psychological distress following a difficult experience, and physiological reactions (tachycardia, increase in blood pressure) following recollection of trauma exposure

-- Criterion C - avoidance of stimuli that may recall serious events, both in the form of memories and thoughts of the person, but also attempts to avoid external stimuli, such as people, places, specific situations that may evoke associations with the trauma
+- Criterion A: stressor exposure to a real threat of death, injury, or sexual violence in one of the following ways: direct exposure to or witnessing the trauma, knowledge of the traumatic event by close persons, or indirect exposure to the details of the trauma experienced. - Criterion B: intrusion symptoms recurrent, intrusive thoughts and nightmares related to the past event, dissociative reactions in which symptoms of re-experiencing the traumatic situation may occur, persistent and intense psychological distress following a difficult experience, and physiological reactions (tachycardia, increase in blood pressure) following recollection of trauma exposure. - Criterion C: avoidance of stimuli that may recall serious events, both in the form of memories and thoughts of the person, but also attempts to avoid external stimuli, such as people, places, specific situations that may evoke associations with the trauma.

-- Criterion D - negative mood changes that begin or intensify after a traumatic event - these include inability to remember important aspects of the event, distorted beliefs and expectations about self and the world, blaming self or others for the trauma experience, persistent negative emotional states (fear, anger, shame), loss of interest, feeling alienated, and increasing difficulty feeling positive emotions

-- Criterion E - Changes in arousal and reactivity - difficulty controlling emotions, reckless or self-destructive behavior, hypervigilance, excessive startle response, concentration problems, and sleep disturbances

-- Criterion F - Duration - persistence of symptoms of Criterion B-E for more than one month

-- Criterion G - the disorder causes functional impairment in various life domains, including social and occupational domains

-- Criterion H - the disorder is not due to substance use, medication, or other illness [9].
+- Criterion D: negative mood changes that begin or intensify after a traumatic event - these include inability to remember important aspects of the event, distorted beliefs and expectations about self and the world, blaming self or others for the trauma experience, persistent negative emotional states (fear, anger, shame), loss of interest, feeling alienated, and increasing difficulty feeling positive emotions. - Criterion E: changes in arousal and reactivity difficulty controlling emotions, reckless or self-destructive behavior, hypervigilance, excessive startle response, concentration problems, and sleep disturbances. - Criterion F: duration persistence of symptoms of Criteria B-E for more than 1 month. - Criterion G: the disorder causes functional impairment in various life domains, including social and occupational domains. - Criterion H: the disorder is not due to substance use, medication, or other illness [9].

 Posttraumatic stress disorder may also be associated with the development of other comorbidities such as obesity, cardiovascular disease, autoimmune disease, or irritable bowel syndrome [10-13].
 Studies have also shown that middle-aged women with co-occurring PTSD and depression are four times more likely to die from diabetes, cardiovascular disease, and unintentional injury compared to women in the healthy population, and have a higher risk of committing suicide [14].
-PTSD not only contributes to worsening somatic condition, but can also affect interpersonal relationships, education and employment, and social support [15,16].
+PTSD not only contributes to a worsening somatic condition, but can also affect interpersonal relationships, education and employment, and social support [15, 16].